sephdoto/CaptureTheFlagServer/README.md

 ## Project

-A Spring Boot project with integrated webserver.
+Capture the Flag server project which is a Spring-Boot based service.

 ### Run

-Execute CtfApplication.java in Code or open the server.jar from root the following way:
+You can download the Jar from either the release or the package section.
+Afterwards, execute CtfApplication.java in Code if you downloaded the whole source code or open the server.jar the following way:
 ```bash
 java -jar server.jar
 ```